hbctraining/Intro-to-rnaseq-hpc-O2/lessons/04_alignment_quality.md

 ![SAM1](../img/sam_bam.png)

 An example read mapping is displayed above. *Note that the example above spans two lines, but in the file it is a single line.* Let's go through the fields one at a time.

-First, you have the read name (`QNAME`), followed by a `FLAG`
+We are going to go through this out of order.
+Let's start with `QNAME` which is the read name. `RNAME` is the reference sequence name, which is 'chr1' in this example. `POS` refers to the 1-based leftmost position of the alignment. `MAPQ` is giving us the alignment quality, the scale of which will depend on the aligner being used.

-The `FLAG` value that is displayed can be translated into information about the mapping.
+Next, we the `FLAG`.
+The `FLAG` value represents various things about the alignment. that is displayed can be translated into information about the mapping.

 | Flag | Description |
 | ------:|:----------------------:|